Our Settlement Agreement Solicitors provide specialist help & advice for employees of all levels of experience.

 Payment of legal costs by an employer, direct to an employee’s solicitor, in respect of a Settlement Agreement is not usually subject to tax if it is solely in connection with the termination of employment.

-If you breach an important term or condition before the severance payment has been made your employer can refuse to pay or even sue for repayment: for this reason it is very important that you understand the Settlement Agreement and keep to its terms including those which protect information and reputations.
-It is in your interests going forward not to unsettle the deal.
+If you break an important term or condition before the severance payment has been made your employer can refuse to pay or even sue for repayment: for this reason it is very important that you understand the Settlement Agreement and keep to its terms including those which protect information and reputations.

 A Settlement Agreement is a legally binding contract and, therefore, the usual remedy would be for compensation for breach of contract, but a court can order a party to comply with terms such as those protecting reputations.